where the Bresse bocage countryside meets the first of the Revermont hills

 The meadows nestle between the river and the lane, bordered by tall, old oak trees that do not conceal the view of the Revermont hills.
 They are currently used for grazing sheep and for accommodating horses whose riders are stopping at the mill.

 The mill’s old mechanisms and cogwheels with its hopper, grindstones and toothed wheel have been beautifully enhanced, even in the bedrooms.
 The in-depth renovation works have, therefore, made the most of the site’s long history.
-Yet another reason for a bed & breakfast activity in an old French province, with a fascinating history and the best products of French gastronomy such that its very name is enough to make the mouth water.
+Yet another reason for a hotel and catering activity in an old French province, with a fascinating history and the best products of French gastronomy such that its very name is enough to make the mouth water.
 Obviously favoured, the region is also central to Europe and features extremely practical communication routes.

 |Land registry surface area||2 ha 39 ca|